Backpacking Cookware: Making It All Fit in Your Pack

 A pot is no exception.
 If you’re paring down, your pot can double as a bowl and/or a mug.
 Some MSR pots, such as the Titan™ Cup, Trail Mini™ Solo Pot, and WindBurner® Personal Pot, were designed to be both cooking and eating vessels.

 Finally, even the shape of your pot can eke out space savings.
-Pots that feature a taller, narrower profile like MSR’s Trail Lite 2 Liter Pot, rather than short, stout shapes, slip easier into smaller packs.
+Pots with a taller, narrower profile like MSR’s Trail Lite™ 2 Liter Pot, rather than short, stout shapes, slip easier into smaller packs.

-Whether you opt for a pre-assembled cook set or piece together your own kit à la carte depends on your priorities.
+Whether you opt for a pre-assembled cook set or to piece together your own kit à la carte depends on your priorities.

-On one hand, engineered cook sets do a lot of packing calculation for you—you know it’s all going to fit together.
+On one hand, engineered cook sets do a lot of packing calculations for you—you know it’s all going to fit together.
 If you need plates, mugs and more, cook sets make easy purchase decisions.
 They also offer grab-and-go convenience during the midnight packing frenzy before a trip!

 Stove kits, which feature a stove in addition to cookware, take this convenience one step further, covering all of your camp kitchen needs in one nesting bundle.